-The ECA vendor shall use a firewall that has successfully undergone Common Criteria evaluation at EAL 4 or higher by a NIAP recognized scheme that includes evaluation against the above features.
-Furthermore, when there are 6 or more firewalls that have been successfully evaluated against the U.S. Government Medium Robustness Firewall Protection Profile [FWPP] by a NIAP recognized scheme, the vendor shall use such a firewall.
+The ECA vendor shall use a firewall that has successfully undergone Common Criteria evaluation against the U.S. Government Medium Robustness Firewall Protection Profile [FWPP] by a NIAP recognized scheme.

 The boundary shall also be protected by an IDS that provides the following security features: